-Uber Car Accidents
+Uber Car Accidents in Boulder

 At Cook, Bradford & Levy we have seen businesses like Uber flooding Colorado’s transportation landscape in recent years.
 While we believe that services like Uber are generally a good thing, many people have questions when an Uber driver gets into a car accident in Colorado.
 For example, does an Uber driver have insurance coverage when he or she causes a car accident?
 Or, is there insurance coverage for a passenger in an Uber car that has been in an accident?

 At Cook, Bradford & Levy, we are experienced Denver Uber car accident attorneys with the answers to these questions and more.
 We know that in Colorado, services like Uber are known as “Transportation Network Companies,” and are governed by Colorado’s Transportation Network Company Act (TNCA).
 The TNCA states that the type of insurance coverage in place during an Uber car accident depends on the status of the Uber driver’s digital network.Uber Insurance Coverage During a “Prearranged Ride”

 An experienced Denver Uber car accident attorney knows Colorado law requires that coverage for any Uber driver during a “prearranged ride” must be at least one million dollars per accident.
 The TNCA defines “prearranged ride” as the time period beginning when an Uber driver, for example, accepts a requested ride through its digital network until the rider physically exits the Uber driver’s vehicle after the ride is complete.
 This includes the time when the Uber driver is on the way to pick up the passenger, because the Uber driver must first have accepted the requested ride to do so.